adisuyash/convergent/README.md

 # Convergent
-Convergent is a cutting-edge project that aims to create synthetic assets that mimic the price of another asset without ever holding the actual asset. <br>
+Convergent is a decentralised perpetual exchange on Arweave/AO that aims to create synthetic assets that mimic the price of another asset without ever holding the actual asset. <br>
 This innovation allows users to gain exposure to various assets without the need to physically own them, providing a seamless and efficient way to diversify and manage investments.

 ## Project Structure
 The project is divided into two main parts:

 ### Frontend
-The frontend source code is located in the Synthetix folder in our GitHub repository.
+The frontend source code is located in the `frontend` folder in our GitHub repository.
 This section handles the user interface and interactions, providing a smooth and intuitive experience for users.

 #### Folder Structure
 ```
-/Synthetix
+/frontend
   ├── public
   ├── src
   ├── package.json